 Operating systems essentially sit between the hardware - in this case, the Apple Watch - and the apps that you download.
 Everything that you do on your Watch is possible because of WatchOS.
 It's the menus that you scroll through, to load up apps and tweak the Watch's settings.
 It's the clock faces and other built-in features that you see when you turn your Watch on.

 So if it wasn't for WatchOS, your Apple Watch would basically be a pretty piece of heavy, useless jewellry.

 WatchOS is constantly being improved by Apple, with new versions occasionally rolling out to existing Watch devices.

-The latest version of WatchOS is WatchOS 3.
-This is the version which comes pre-installed on the Watch 2, but older Watch wearables can upgrade to the latest WatchOS 3 via an over-the-air update.
+The latest version of WatchOS available for watches right now is WatchOS 3.
+This is the version which comes pre-installed on the Watch Series 2, but older Watch wearables can upgrade to the latest WatchOS 3 via an over-the-air update.
 See later in this article for full details.

-What features does WatchOS 3 add to the Apple Watch?
+What features has WatchOS 3 added to the Apple Watch?

-WatchOS 3 is a big update for the Apple Watch, adding quite a lot of important new features.
+WatchOS 3 was a big update for the Apple Watch, adding quite a lot of important new features.

 For a start, you now get faster access to your most-used Watch apps, via the 'Favourite Apps' feature.
 No more scrolling for ages to find the one you want.
 WatchOS 3 also gives you a full, proper iPhone-style Control Center, which allows you to quickly toggle key features like Airplane Mode and Do Not Disturb.